BlueBayTravel/Eventful/README.md

-# Eventful API PHP Class
+# Eventful
-I developed this class when I found that the current Eventful PHP class requires PEAR packages and other extra includes that were bulky and in my ideal world - a waste of space.

-So I started developing a prerequisite free class. **At least, only using CURL, which is installed on many servers by default anyway!**
+- Composer friendly.
+- Only requires cURL.

+## Getting an API Key
+Before you can use the PHP class, you're required to register for an API key from Eventful.com - see [api.eventful.com](http://api.eventful.com)

-## Functions / Documentation
+## Documentation
 This class includes only two functions which are required to request and process information from Eventful.

-When invoking the class, call the API with the __construct method.
+To get started:

 ```php
 $ev = new Eventful($APP_KEY);
 ```

-Then, you need to login, so call the login method!
+Then you need to login:

 ```php
 $evLogin = $ev->login($USERNAME, $PASSWORD);